tonymeng/kafka-storm-example/README.md

 3. Apache's Kafka
   * Note: Follow the [quickstart guide] (http://kafka.apache.org/documentation.html#quickstart) to get kafka up and running.

 Setup zookeeper and kafka as explained in the Apache Kafka [Quickstart Guide] (http://kafka.apache.org/documentation.html#quickstart).
-Once they are up and running and you're able to see messages arrive at the Consumer from the Producer, run LogLineTopology.java and you will see the messages get counted and dumped via WordCount.
+Once they are up and running and you're able to see messages arrive at the Consumer from the Producer, run TestTopology.java and you will see the messages get counted and dumped via WordCount.

 Kafka+Storm on EC2 Example
 -----

 ###Cluster Setup
-LogLineTopologyCluster was written to be deployed in a storm cluster.
+TestTopologyCluster was written to be deployed in a storm cluster.
 To do this, I have setup a cluster on EC2 (for free!) that looks like the following:

 1. t1.micro - running zookeeper
   * Security Rule: Enabled inbound port: 2181